We had no idea we’d make $103,457.98 our first year blogging.

 We once wrote an article for our health and wellness blog on PURPLE POWERHOUSE FOODS…

-If you’re going to blog for money, most of the content that you should create should be based on what people are looking for.
+If you’re going to blog for money, most of the content that you should create should be based on what people are already looking for.

 How do you know what type of content people are looking for?